 Students in the Helen and Arthur E. Johnson Beth-El College of Nursing and Health Sciences have plenty of high-tech opportunities to practice patient care.
-The college’s Clinical Simulation Center allows students to practice caring for patients on realistic mannequins made from plastic and latex and powered by a Windows server.
+The college’s Clinical Simulation Center allows students to practice caring for patients on realistic manikins made from plastic and latex and powered by a Windows server.
 The pretend patients can breathe, blink, vomit, bleed, cry and cough up sputum.
 They can even suffer a runny nose.

-Behind the glass walls of the center’s control room, instructors orchestrate immersive nursing training experiences for students: collapsing the mannequin’s lungs, engineering heart attacks, causing hemorrhages and even simulating childbirth – “in every way you could imagine a childbirth happening,” says simulation operations manager Tim Russom – so that students will be prepared to attend live births in the maternity ward.
+Behind the glass walls of the center’s control room, instructors orchestrate immersive nursing training experiences for students: collapsing the manikin’s lungs, engineering heart attacks, causing hemorrhages and even simulating childbirth – “in every way you could imagine a childbirth happening,” says simulation operations manager Tim Russom – so that students will be prepared to attend live births in the maternity ward.
 With no patients harmed, the only consequences for these simulated calamities are lessons learned.

 “The first time we take the masks off, you can hear the gasps in the room.”